Tangible assets with opportunities for high value growth

 Terbium

 Permanent magnets with neodymium-iron-boron are becoming increasingly popular due to their use in electromobility, wind power and consumer electronics.
 The addition of terbium can improve the performance of the magnets.
-The raw material is also used as a stabiliser for fuel cells.
+The raw material also serves as a stabiliser for fuel cells.
+The following chart shows the price development of terbium

 Precious metals